Zak Crawley: International call-up

-Although averaging less than 35 runs per innings in county cricket in 2018 and 2019, Crawley was seen as a potential international batsman.
-Following a series of good batting performances at the start of the 2019 season, including scoring two centuries, Crawley made his England Lions debut in a four-day match against an Australian XI in July at Canterbury, the first time he had played for any England side.
-He scored 820 County Championship runs during the season and, in September 2019, was named in the England cricket team's Test match squad for their 2019/20 tour of New Zealand, one of four uncapped players included in the squad for the tour.
+Despite averaging less than 35 runs per innings in county cricket in 2018 and 2019, Crawley was seen as a potential international batsman.
+Following a series of good batting performances at the start of the 2019 season, including scoring two centuries, Crawley made his England Lions debut in a four-day match against Australia A in July at Canterbury, the first time he had played for any England team.
+He scored 820 County Championship runs during the season and, in September 2019, was named in the England's Test match squad for their 2019/20 tour of New Zealand, one of four uncapped players included in the squad for the tour.
 After scoring a century in a warm-up match, Crawley was brought into the team for the second Test following an injury to Jos Buttler, making his debut at Seddon Park on 29 November aged 21.

 After scoring only one run on debut, batting at number 6, he was retained in the squad for the tour of South Africa in December and January.
 Following an injury to opening batsman Rory Burns, Crawley made his second Test appearance in the second Test against South Africa, this time opening the batting.
-His "excellent temperament" and "unflustered" approach were praised as was his bravery against short-pitched bowling, although some technical issues with his batting were also commented on.
-He made scores of 4 and 25 in the match, but also took two "vital" catches during the final innings of the match.
-He went on to play in the remaining two matches of the series, scoring his first Test half-century in the final match.
+He was praised for his temperament and approach although some technical issues with his batting were also commented on.
+He made scores of 4 and 25 in the match, but also took two catches during the final innings of the match.
+He went on to play in the remaining two matches of the series, scoring his first Test half-century in the final test.